 The balloon in the air.

 The explosion of the first balloon awakes Godzilla, who was taking a nap.
 He looks around for Minya and then starts to search for him.
-[Editor Pam: How come Minya didn't emit the "radio waves" or whatever they were that drew Godzilla to him before?
-Does it only work for Minyas still in the shell?]
 He reaches the scene just before the spider is going to kill Minya.
 Godzilla starts to battle the spider, fighting for his own life as well as Minya's.
 Kumonga's web spitter is an effective weapon, and the fight is give and take for some time.
 On several occasions, it looks like the spider might win, proving to be one of the more capable fighters that Godzilla has faced.

 Godzilla is down!